codethesaurus/docs/docs/index.md

 In a simple term, a polyglot developer reference tool.

 What's that?
-It's basically a way to compare a language you know with a language you don't know.
+It's a way to compare a language you know with a language you don't know.
 The idea is rather than having to parse a ton of documentation on a language, you can compare something you don't know to something you do, which will let you quickly figure out not just what to do but help you learn it as well.
 It's kind of like language immersion but for programming languages.

 ## What is the goal of this project?

-To literally be able to look at any two programming languages and see how their structures ## and usages compare.
+To literally be able to look at any two programming languages and see how their structures and usages compare.

 A further down the road goal would be to be able to compare other things like database query commands, data structures, standard algorithms, and more.